node-vision/node-react-xero-app/README.md

  - Babel
  - xero-client

-## To read more visit https://nodevision.com.au
+## To read more visit https://nodevision.com.au/blog/post/how-to-integrate-nodejsreact-app-with-xero

+## To see a live demo visit http://reactxeroapp.nodevision.com.au